 Planning and Designing Exhibitions

 A significant portion of a curator's job involves developing and organizing exhibitions.
 This entails selecting themes, choosing objects to display, and deciding how to interpret them effectively for a diverse audience.
-Curators work closely with designers and technicians to create engaging displays that tell compelling stories.
+Curators work closely with designers and technicians to create engaging displays, often selecting LED exhibit lighting that highlights artifacts without damaging them.

 Reading more: